dayton02/dayton02/README.md

  Goals in 2022:
- - To make my own portfolio website!
+ - To make my own portfolio website! ✅

+ Goals in 2023:
+ - TBD
 <!---
 dayton02/dayton02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.